-Latest Work: “If They Endorse It, I Can’t Trust It: How Out-Group Leader Endorsements Undercut Public Support for Civil War Peace Settlements,” American Journal of Political Science (forthcoming), with Nicholas Haas (NYU).
+Latest Work: “If They Endorse It, I Can’t Trust It: How Out-Group Leader Endorsements Undercut Public Support for Civil War Peace Settlements,” American Journal of Political Science.